 Digital Tech Trek Digest [#Issue 2024.06]

-In this past week, I’ve been able to not just read or watch content online but meet people in person.
+In this past week, I’ve been able not just to read or watch digital content online but to meet people in person.
 In Brussels, first at the MySQL Belgian Days 2024 event, followed by FOSDEM 2024.

 Congratulations Giuseppe Maxia on your MySQL Legends award at MySQL Belgium Days 2024.
 It is well deserved for all of your community contributions over the decades.